oroinc/documentation/user_guide/customer_management/common_features_accounts.rst

 OroCRM currently comes with two ready-to-use reports on accounts:

-- Accounts Life Time Value
+1. Accounts Life Time Value

-- Accounts by Opportunities
+2. Accounts by Opportunities

 Accounts Life Time Value
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This is a simple but useful report, with which you can see the total amount of money received from all the customers assigned to the account.
+This a report, with which you can see the total amount of money received from all the customers assigned to the account.

-In order to see the report go to *Reports and Segments → Reports → Accounts → Life Time*.
+In order to see the report go to **Reports and Segments > Reports > Accounts > Life Time**.

 It shows:

-- the account name
+- The account name

-- total lifetime sales value registered in OroCRM
+- The total lifetime sales value registered in your Oro application.

 .. image:: ../img/accounts/accounts_report_by_lifetime.png